-Avi Kigel enters his sixth year as Barry’s head coach.
+Avi Kigel enters his seventh year as Barry’s head coach.

 Kigel, who once served as an assistant coach for Barry, took over in 2008 for Dr. George Samuel, who served as head coach for the men’s and women’s programs for 17 years.
-Kigel has a 120-15 overall record.
+Entering the 2015 season, Kigel owned a 149-16 overall record.

 In 2013, Kigel's team went 27-1 as the Buccaneers completed their second straight undefeated regular season.
-Barry ended No. 1 Armstrong Atlantic's 43-match win streak, captured their fourth straight Sunshine State Conference championship and advanced to the NCAA quarterfinals before bowing out to eventual champ Armstrong Atlantic, 5-3.
+Barry ended No. 1 Armstrong Atlantic's 43-match win streak, captured their fourth straight SSC Tournament championship and advanced to the NCAA quarterfinals before bowing out to eventual champ Armstrong Atlantic, 5-3.
 Barry rose to No. 1 in national rankings for the first time in school history before the NCAA Championships.
 Kigel was named the ITA South Region Coach of the Year.

 In 2012, Kigel led the Bucs to a 26-1 mark, going unbeaten in the regular season.
 The Bucs advanced to the NCAA semifinals before falling to eventual champ Armstrong Atlantic, 5-2.
 Barry won the SSC championship for the third straight year.